mwarf/YQL-05-08-2025/src/content/blog/industry-news-2.md

 ---
-title: "Drones in Agriculture: Boosting Efficiency and Yields"
+title: "Farming Smarter, Not Harder: How Drones Are Helping Out in Southern Alberta"
 description: "How drone technology is transforming modern farming practices, from crop monitoring and spraying to soil analysis and yield prediction."
 pubDate: 2025-04-05
 category: "Industry News"